sussycatgirl/prysm/README.md

 Do ~help

 # Thanks
-Thanks to @CarlosFinley for finding issues in the bot and for crashing it multiple times.
+Thanks to @CarlosFinlej for finding issues in the bot and for crashing it multiple times.